Crypto137/MHServerEmu/docs/GameData/AuxiliaryResourcePrototypes.md

 }
 ```

-Resource markers are used in districts, encounters and props, and have the following structure:
+Resource markers have the following structure:

 ```csharp
 struct ResourceMarkerPrototype